GregHarris90/README-Generator/Develop/README.md

   ## Description
-  - This project is for a web application that generates a README markdown file by using Node.js and npm Inquirer.
+  - This project is for a terminal application to generate a README markdown file using node.js and the npm inquirer package.

   # Table of Contents